The word "Ama"

 The relationship of pearl and Ama divers started in the late 19th century.

 A man named Kokichi Mikimoto started culturing pearls in the ocean.
-To make pearls, it is necessary to prepare lots of pearl oysters, and Ama divers were in charge of collecting natural pearl oysters for the cultivation, and place them back to the ocean after putting nucleus into the shell.
+To make pearls, it is necessary to prepare lots of pearl oysters, and Ama divers were in charge of collecting natural pearl oysters for the cultivation, and place them back to the sea after putting nucleus into the shell.

 But since the technology improved, Ama divers are no longer necessary to help pearl cultivation.
 There are no Ama divers in Japan who dive for pearls now.